Ada-Developers-Academy/daily-curriculum/intern_weeks/week-2.md

 1. Taking time to expand our knowledge through focused work, we will often have time on Thursdays for this kind of thing, ongoing ideas are totally acceptable here:
     - Meet with other who are learning that same new language as you
-        - Code review any open source code from your company (keep you NDA in mind)
+        - Code review any open source code from your company (keep your NDA in mind)
         - Code review personal projects
         - Start a small project together, this could be a Hello World app or something to work on over the course of your entire internship
     - Identify and contribute to an open source project